Toy Organization Ideas To Keep Your Space Tidy: Our Top 30 Tips

 - Switch it up.
 As your child grows, the objects they’re most interested in playing with will change too.
 So, modular shelving can be helpful.
 This way, you can adapt the height of your shelving to best suit your needs as your little one’s toy collection evolves.

 - Good things come in small boxes.
-Storage bins, baskets, and cubes are great items to use to keep your shelving space organized, and super stylish too!
-We recommend opting for bins that are on the smaller side like our Pom Pom Basket, because they’re a lot easier to keep organized.
+Playful storage like Pom Pom Minis, Pints and Cubes are charming additions that keep your shelving space organized, and super stylish too!
+We recommend opting for styles that are on the smaller side, because they’re a lot easier to keep organized.

 - Skip the lid.
-When you’re looking for storage containers to help with toy organization, we prefer lidless options that make it easy for your little one to take out the toys they want to play with and put away items they’re done with.
+When you’re looking for storage containers to help with toy organization, we prefer lidless options that make it easy for your little one to take out the toys they want to play with and put items away when they're done.
+For instance, books can be neatly shuffled through by little hands when filing then away in the Cube.

 - Birds of a feather.
 When you’re deciding how to split toys up into various storage containers, it’s helpful to keep similar toys together.
 For example, keep all toy cars in one container, all stuffed animals on one shelf, all figurines in one box, and so on.